top of page

 The Development Intern works closely with CADA’s development team to carry out fundraising campaigns, assist with grant writing projects, and participate in event planning.

-This intern will work closely with the Keep Me Safe (KMS) team to provide court-ordered and voluntary supervised visitation and exchanges for non-custodial parents and their children.
-Students should have a minimum of 120 hours to complete and will take the 40-hour Sexual Assault Advocacy Certification Training.
+The Parenting Time Center Intern works closely with Keep Me Safe (KMS) staff to provide court-ordered and voluntary supervised visitation and exchanges for non-custodial parents and their children.

 shelter advocacy intern

-The Shelter Advocacy Intern works closely with CADA’s shelter advocates to provide advocacy, crisis intervention, and support to victims, survivors, and children - both in the shelter and on the 24-hour helpline.
-Students interested in the position must commit to a minimum of 120 hours and complete the 40-hour Sexual Assault Advocacy Certification Training.
+The shelter advocacy intern works closely with shelter advocates to provide advocacy, crisis intervention, and support to victims, survivors, and children – both in the shelter environment and over the helpline.

 Application Process